bayersglassey/abippity-sapiness/README.md

 Most of the documentation is actually in Sapiness itself:
 [index.html](/sapiness/site_templates/index.html)

+I'm proud to say no CSS or Javascript is used at all.

 I was running this at [sapiness.bayersglassey.com](http://sapiness.bayersglassey.com) for a while, but have probably taken it down by now.